Derek Y. Kunimoto, MD, JD

 Outside of medicine, Dr. Kunimoto serves on the Board of Directors of the Association of American Rhodes Scholars.

 He is passionate about delivering the best eye care available, and his patients’ vision is of utmost importance to him.
 He strives to make every patient comfortable, and well informed about his or her eye conditions.
-He was raised in Honolulu, Hawaii, and enjoys traveling with his family, barbecuing, and hiking.
+He enjoys spending time and traveling with his wife and two children, barbecuing, and hiking.